bitcraze/bitcraze-website/src/support/downloads.md

 ## Crazyflie 2.X firmware

-Reflash the crazyflie's firmware with [the cfclient firmware instructions](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade) with a {% id_link product-crazyradio-pa %}.
+Reflash the crazyflie's firmware with [the cfclient firmware instructions](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade) with a {% poplink crazyradio-2-0 %} or a {% id_link product-crazyradio-pa %}.

 Latest stable release of the binary files can be found [in the github releases page](https://github.com/bitcraze/crazyflie-release/releases "GitHub releases for crazyflie-firmware").